liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

 Screenlet's listener.

 Now run the app by clicking the green *play* button in the toolbar, or by selecting *Run 'app'* from the *Run* menu.
-If you've never run the emulator, you'll have to go through the process of creating and choosing an Android Virtual Device for your app to run on.
-For more information on this and running the emulator in general,
+If you've never run the emulator, you must first create and choose an Android Virtual Device (AVD) to run your app.
-[click here](https://developer.android.com/studio/run/emulator.html).
+For more information on this and running the emulator in general, [click here](https://developer.android.com/studio/run/emulator.html).
-Once the emulator launches, unlock it (if necessary).
+Once the emulator launches, unlock it if necessary.
 Your app automatically opens to Login Screenlet.
 Enter your credentials and click *SIGN IN*.
-The toast message then pops up saying that the login succeeded.
+The toast message pops up saying that the login succeeded.

 ![Figure 1: Login Screenlet successfully authenticated you with the @product@ instance.](../../../images/android-login-screenlet-success.png)